zbuzzeo/pizzaria/README.md

 price: 22.14

 pizzaName: The DOM
 description: This dynamic blend of Duck, Olives and Mango will change your original thought of what a pizza should be.
+The only thing constant is change for this bad boy!
 price: 16.99

 pizzaName: Conjunction Function
 description: Create your own pie by passing in handpicked fresh ingredients.
 Invoke your appetite and creativity!
-Print that up!
+Return to glory.
 price: 17.02